 February

-Beaten only December, February is the second-driest month in Miami.
+Beaten only by December, February is the second-driest month in Miami.
 You can expect plenty of sunny days, with just six rain days on average and only 53 mm of rainfall.

 March